Pool characteristics

 • fair_share_starvation_tolerance: The tolerance used when comparing usage-ratio with fair_share: an operation is considered starving if usage-ratio < fair_share * tolerance.

-• non_preemptible_resource_usage_threshold: The operation will not participate in preemption if its resource usage is less than this value.
+• non_preemptible_resource_usage_threshold: The operation will not be subject to preemption if its resource usage is less than this value.

-The fair_share_preemption_timeout, min_share_preemption_timeout, and fair_share_starvation_tolerance attributes can be redefined in the operation specification.
+The fair_share_preemption_timeout and fair_share_starvation_tolerance attributes can be redefined in the operation specification.

 The tree is the scheduler_pool_tree object at the first level of the //sys/pool_trees directory in Cypress.
 The attributes listed above are the attributes of this object.
 The //sys/pool_trees node has the default_tree attribute in which the default tree can be specified.
 Will be used for operations that do not have the specified pool_trees option.